langchain-ai/langchain/.github/CONTRIBUTING.md

-# Contributing to LangChain
+# Contributing to GigaChain

 Hi there!
-Thank you for even being interested in contributing to LangChain.
+Thank you for even being interested in contributing to GigaChain.
 As an open source project in a rapidly developing field, we are extremely open to contributions, whether they be in the form of new features, improved infra, better documentation, or bug fixes.